UsmanovTimur/python_packer/README.md

 2) Run the file transfer script
 `` `go run cmd / main.go --project.path = /path/to/your/project```
 The script copies all files, and all .py files are replaced by compiled .pyc files

+## Flags:
+project.path - path to the project (absolute or relative).
+Default == "."
+out.path - the path where the result is present.
+Default = "./out_folder"